Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 - The probability of moving to the next state depends on the **previous states** (the “order” defines how many).
 The key property is the **Markov property**: the future depends only on a limited history, not the full past

+Orders of Markov Chains
+- The next state depends only on the **current state**

 #### Hidden Markov Models (HMM)